Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > for each process depending on the libraries they specify and the process' memory layout.
 It is impossible for a program
 > to be at different points in memory because the addresses in the instructions will be wrong.
 >
 > Very thoughtful!
 The libraries are instructions, so any pointers you create will be in a different stack for that process.
-That means that pointers should be correct within each individual process.
+Pointers should be correct within each individual process.
 And remember, even if the library is loaded in a different place, our program can locate the libraries by looking up the symbol in the PLT/GOT.
 This solves the relocation problem from the perspective of our user program.
-However, the libraries have the challenge that they cannot rely on using addresses in their code because they do not know where they will get loaded in memory.
+However, the libraries have the challenge that they cannot rely on using fixed addresses in their code because they do not know where they will get loaded in memory.
 For symbols that call into other libraries it is easy as we can reuse the same idea of symbol to address lookup tables.
 >
 > Recall in assembly you need to specify a destination address to jump to.
 > Luckily, compiler engineers invented [Position Independent Code](https://en.wikipedia.org/wiki/Position-independent_code) (PIC/PIE) to support the shared library use case.
 Using `gcc` with [`-pie`](https://gcc.gnu.org/onlinedocs/gcc/Link-Options.html) will make the compiler emit instructions that only use relative addressing, allowing it to run from any start address.